mahozad/cutcon/vlc-how-to.md

    https://askubuntu.com/questions/1268615/snap-install-specific-old-version
    - snap info vlc

-4. Download the snap package of VLC (instead of directly installing it) it will be downloaded in the current working directory
+4. Download the snap package of VLC (instead of directly installing it)
+   it will be downloaded in the current working directory
+   Another way to get a direct download link (and other information) of the vlc snap: https://search.apps.ubuntu.com/api/v1/package/vlc
    - sudo snap download vlc --channel=latest/stable
    (can also install vlc with sudo snap install vlc --channel=latest/stable)